 2 VHA's Office of Operational Analytics and Reporting developed a model for understanding a facility's performance in relation to nine quality domains and one efficiency domain.
 The domains within SAIL are made up of multiple composite measures, and the resulting scores permit comparison of facilities within a Veterans Integrated Service Network or across VHA.
-The SAIL model uses a "star rating" system to designate a facility's performance in individual measures, domains, and overall quality. http://yaww.vssc.med.va.gov/VSSCEnhancedProductManagement/DisplayDocument.aspx?DocumentID=8938.
+The SAIL model uses a "star rating" system to designate a facility's performance in individual measures, domains, and overall quality. http://yaww.yssc.med.va.gov/VSSCEnhancedProductManagement/DisplayDocument.aspx?DocumentID=8938.

-actions to sustain and improve performance of the Quality of Care metrics and measures likely contributing to the facility's SAIL "3-star" and SAIL CLC "4-star" quality ratings.3
+actions to sustain and improve performance of the quality of care metrics and measures likely contributing to the facility's SAIL "5-star" and SAIL CLC "2-star" quality ratings.3

-The OIG noted findings in seven of the eight clinical areas reviewed and issued 11 recommendations that are attributable to the director and chief of staff.
+The OIG noted deficiencies in all eight clinical areas reviewed and issued 16 recommendations that are attributable to the director, associate director, and chief of staff.
 These are briefly described below.